 - 1. We recommend that the total Department contribution to the Family Death Benefit Allowance Fund continue to be suspended until the actual contribution account is reduced to an amount that is closer to the target level.
-This event could occur in the next year or two, at which point we would recommend that Department contributions be resumed. - 2.
+This event will likely occur next year, at which point we would recommend that Department contributions be resumed.
+The recommended contributions would total approximately \$300,000 on an annual basis. - 2.
 Maintain the employee contribution rate to the Supplemental Family Death Benefit Allowance Fund.
 No Department contribution is necessary at this time.